Midnight Sons: Publication history

 In 2009, a different incarnation of the team was featured in Marvel Zombies 4 after being teased in Marvel Zombies 3.
 More like the Legion of Monsters than a traditional Midnight Sons line-up, this team included Morbius, Daimon Hellstrom, Jennifer Kale, Werewolf by Night, and Man-Thing.
 The Hood briefly assisted.
 The story was loosely continued in Punisher: Frankencastle and Legion of Monsters.

 An unnamed team similar to the Midnight Sons appeared in the 5-issue Spirits of Vengeance series in 2017 by Victor Gischler and David Baldeón.
 This series featured Johnny Blaze, Daimon Hellstrom, Blade, and Satana.

 In February 2017, Moon Knight artist Greg Smallwood expressed interest in a revamped version of the Midnight Sons, featuring a team composed of Moon Knight, Blade, Ghost Rider, Doctor Strange, Punisher, Daimon Hellstrom, Jennifer Kale and Hannibal King.
 Although this never came to pass, Smallwood did contribute variant covers for Doctor Strange: Damnation by Donny Cates, Nick Spencer, and Rod Reis, which featured another modern Midnight Sons team: Wong, Blade, Doctor Voodoo, Elsa Bloodstone, Johnny Blaze, Moon Knight, Iron Fist, Scarlet Spider, and Man-Thing.

-In 2022, a new limited series was released, entitled Midnight Suns.
+In September 2022, a new limited series was released, entitled Midnight Suns.
 The 5-issue miniseries was written by Ethan Sacks with art by Luigi Zagaria.
-The roster was made up of Blade, Kushala the Spirit Rider, Magik, Wolverine, and Nico Minoru.
+While not directly connected to the Midnight Suns video game of the same year, the two concurrent versions featured loose similarities in both name and roster.
+The comic team featured Blade, Kushala the Spirit Rider, Magik, Wolverine, and Nico Minoru.

+Shortly after, Marvel announced another miniseries in 2024.
+Coming from writer Bryan Hill and artist Germán Peralta, Midnight Sons: Blood Hunt will tie into Marvel's summer-long Blood Hunt event.
+Along with the return of the classic name, the book is also expected to feature most of the original Midnight Sons together again for the first time since 1994.
+The cast so far is confirmed to include Blade, Johhny Blaze, Danny Ketch, and Victoria Montesi.